ckan/ckan/doc/forms.rst

 This defines a navl schema to customize conversion from the database to the form.

-An example of the use of these hooks can be best found on in the extension ckanext-dgu.
+A complicated example of the use of these hooks can be found in extension ckanext-dgu.

 Forms using FormAlchemy (depreciated)